 Prior to COVID-19, most people probably didn’t consider how dirty playground equipment can be.
 When conducting an inspection, disinfect and sanitize hand holds, rails and frequently touched play components.
 Additionally, consider a routine cleaning and sanitizing schedule for your playground equipment.
 You may want to consider installing a hand sanitizer at your site to encourage use before entering the play area and when leaving.

 Routine playground inspection is essential to keeping your playground safe.
 Luckily, Playground Guardian has you covered!
 We offer playground safety inspection services and audits, performed by CPSI-certified inspectors.
-These inspections are performed and tracked using our Park Protector inspection software to keep audit, inspection, and maintenance notes all in one place.
+Park Protector inspection software helps you perform and track inspections and store audit, inspection, and maintenance notes all in one place.